Is There Pus In Milk & What Are The Health Risks?

 You’re Drinking Pus

 How many of us would be happy if somebody came along and dropped some pus from a cow’s udder into our drink?
-Most of us would be upset with that person!
 So, why do we allow this to happen in the dairy industry?
 Oat milk, soy milk, or one of the many other delicious and nutritious alternatives, contain no pus from any human or non-human animal.
 It seems like an easy choice.

 Conclusion

-So, whilst there may not be pus in every glass of milk, it’s highly likely that if you are eating dairy every day, you are consuming pus on a regular basis.
-When there are endless plant-based alternatives to milk, cheese, and yogurt that are natural, healthy, delicious, and contain no pus, why would we settle for less?
+It’s highly likely that if you are eating dairy every day, you are consuming pus on a regular basis.
+When there are so many health and delicious plant-based alternatives to milk, cheese, and yogurt that contain zero pus, why would we settle for less?